This course will be delivered as an ONLINE COURSE (using Zoom) for remote participation.

-For doing the hands-on labs all you need is a C/C++ or Fortran compiler and a recent MPI library.
-Participants can choose between using their own laptops or any system they have access to that provides these, it's even possible to do the exercises in Google Colab.
+Participants can choose between using their own laptops or any system they have access to that provides an OpenMP enabled compiler, it's even possible to do the exercises in Google Colab.
 Alternatively, participants can ask for a training user account at the VSC for the duration of the course.

-David Fischak (tutor; VSC Research Center, TU Wien)
+Claudia Blaas-Schenner and David Fischak (practicals only; VSC Research Center, TU Wien)

 Date, Time, and Location: